Rachel: Death

 Near Ephrath, Rachel went into a difficult labor with her second son, Benjamin.
-The midwife told her in the middle of the birth that her child was a boy.
+The midwife told her, in the course of her giving birth, that her child was a boy.
 Before she died, Rachel named her son Ben Oni ("son of my mourning"), but Jacob called him Ben Yamin (Benjamin).
 Rashi explains that Ben Yamin either means "son of the right" (i.e., "south"), since Benjamin was the only one of Jacob's sons born in Canaan, which is to the south of Paddan Aram; or it could mean "son of my days", as Benjamin was born in Jacob's old age.

 Burial

 Biblical scholarship distinguishes between two narratives for the site of Rachel's burial, a northern one suggesting a site north of Jerusalem near Ramah (modern Al-Ram), and a southern one placing it close to Bethlehem.

 Rachel was buried on the road to Ephrath, just outside Bethlehem, and not in the ancestral tomb at Machpelah (where her husband Jacob and her sister Leah were buried).
 Rachel's Tomb, located between Bethlehem and the Israeli settlement of Gilo, is visited by tens of thousands of visitors each year.

-places Rachel's tomb "at Zelzah on the border of Benjamin."
+places Rachel's tomb "at Zelzah on the border of Benjamin".